uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 Git is a _**version control system**_.
 But, what does that really mean?

 To break it down, Git essentially allows users to keep track of code history.
 Git takes "snapshots" of code, keeping a log of **what** changed, **who** changed it, and **when** it was changed.
-As a result, you are allowed to "go back in time" by reverting to old copies of code.
+As a result, you can "go back in time" by reverting to old copies of code.
 Woah, going back to old code is very useful!!

-An easy way to think about git is comparing it to a Google Doc.
+An easy way to think about git is by comparing it to a Google Doc.
 How do Google Docs work?
 Well ... different people are granted access to the same document with a common goal in mind.
 From there, individuals can change/add/delete portions of the document.
-Google Docs then keeps a complete log of the documents previous history.
+Google Docs then keeps a complete log of the document's previous history.
 At any point, the document can be reverted to a previous version.
-Git works in similar but more structured way!
+Git works in a similar but more structured way!

-Git not only tracks the history of source code changes but also **faciliates collaboration on code**!
-Gits many features enables developers to work on multiple versions of the same source code individually.
+Git not only tracks the history of source code changes but also **facilitates collaboration on code**!
+Gits many features enable developers to work on multiple versions of the same source code individually.
 As a result, different people working on the same project can edit the project.
-After the desired changes have effectively been made, these different versions can be seamlessly merged together to create a final product that reflects the collective efforts of many developers.
+After the desired changes have effectively been made, these different versions can be seamlessly merged to create a final product that reflects the collective efforts of many developers.

 ## Installing Git